Marcia Gay Harden: Personal life

 In 1996, Harden married Thaddaeus Scheel, a prop master, with whom she worked on The Spitfire Grill.
 They have three children.
 In February 2012, Harden filed for divorce from Scheel.

-Harden owned property in the Catskills and a townhouse in Harlem.
-She sold the Harlem townhouse in 2012.
+Harden once owned property in the Catskills and a townhouse in Harlem.
+She sold the townhouse in 2012.

-Harden is an avid potter, which she learned in high school, and then took up again while acting in Angels in America.
-She is also a practitioner of ikebana, the art of Japanese flower arrangement, which her mother learned while they lived in Japan.
-She gave a brief demonstration in 2007 on The Martha Stewart Show and presented some works of her family, as well.
+Harden is an avid potter, which she learned in high school, then took up again while acting in Angels in America.
+She is a practitioner of ikebana, the art of Japanese flower arrangement, which her mother learned when they lived in Japan.
+Harden gave a brief demonstration in 2007 on The Martha Stewart Show, and presented some works of her family.

 In May 2018, a memoir called The Seasons of My Mother: A Memoir of Love, Family, and Flowers was published.
 The book details the story and bond of mother and daughter throughout time and how they are dealing with the largest struggle yet, her mother's Alzheimer's disease.
 Harden created works of ikebana specifically for this book to illustrate the different seasons of her mother's life.